 As a continuation of their ongoing commitment to justice and accountability across the continent, the Wayamo Foundation and AGJA convened two additional events, following their two-day public symposium.
-Running from 10-11 July, the first event was a two-day training workshop for members of the Special Criminal Court (SCC) of the Central African Republic (CAR).
+Running from 10-11 July, the first event was a two-day training workshop (see programme) for members of the Special Criminal Court (SCC) of the Central African Republic (CAR).
 The event marked the first time that all the staff appointed to this new court had been brought together.
 Participants included the judges, prosecutor and deputy prosecutor.
 Over the course of the two days, members of staff were given the opportunity to learn from the experiences and lessons of colleagues from other international organisations and courts, including the Extraordinary African Chambers (EAC) which had successfully prosecuted Hissène Habré in 2016.

 SCC Prosecutor, Toussaint Muntazini concluded by saying, “This is the first time that we all met together over six days of training and informal activities.
 It allowed us to build a team and develop a team spirit.
 The work during these past six days has been extremely intense and very instructive.
 We benefited from the experience of those who have worked in jurisdictions that preceded the SCC and, personally, I feel much stronger in the belief that many people want the SCC to succeed and are ready to support the Court in this immense and difficult task ahead.”